 “I make things up and then I draw them.
 That’s my actual job!
 The best part of what I do is sharing with the kids the joy I get out of what I do.
 And when I’m not sharing that joy on the page, the greatest thrill I know is to talk to them about.”

-JUDD WINICK is a cartoonist and the creator of the award-winning, New York Times bestselling Hilo series.
+Judd Winick is a cartoonist and the creator of the award-winning, New York Times bestselling Hilo series.

-Judd is a graduate of the University of Michigan School of Art where his earliest cartooning work was on display through his daily comic strip for the school paper.
+Judd grew up on Long Island with a healthy diet of doodling, X-Men comics, the newspaper strip Bloom County, and Looney Tunes.
+He is a graduate of the University of Michigan School of Art where his earliest cartooning work was on display through his daily comic strip for the school paper.

-Judd was one of the top writers in superhero comics for over a decade writing dozens of titles including Batman, Green Lantern, Shazam, Superman, Green Arrow, Catwoman, The Outsiders, and The Justice League.
-He was nominated for three GLAAD awards for his work, winning twice for the GREEN LANTERN series.
+Following The Real World, Judd began to juggle cartooning and writing full-time.
+From 1995-1998, he did a syndicated comic strip, Frumpy the Clown, which ran in newspapers across the country.
+He went on to become one of the top writers of superhero comics for over a decade writing dozens of titles including Batman, Green Lantern, Shazam, Superman, Green Arrow, Catwoman, The Outsiders, and The Justice League.
+He was nominated for three GLAAD awards for his work, winning twice for the Green Lantern series.

-In 2010 Judd wrote the screenplay for the animated feature Batman: Under the Red Hood, which was based on his 2005 “Batman: Under the Hood” story arc that he wrote in the Batman comic book.
+From 2005-2007 Judd was the creator, executive producer and show runner on the animated series The Life and Times of Juniper Lee for the Cartoon Network.
+The show ran for 40 episodes, and is currently rerunning on Boomerang.
+In 2010 he wrote the screenplay for the animated feature Batman: Under the Red Hood, which was based on his 2005 “Batman: Under the Hood” story arc that he wrote in the Batman comic book.

-In 2015 Judd began his award winning New York Times best selling all ages graphic novel series HILO, published by Penguin Random House.
+In 2015 Judd began his award winning New York Times best-selling all ages graphic novel series Hilo, published by Penguin Random House.
 Nine volumes of Hilo are on the shelves, is translated in seven languages, and has over a million copies in print.

-Today Judd lives in San Francisco with his wife, Pam Ling; their two kids; their cats Troy and Abed and far too many action figures and vinyl toys for a normal adult.
+Today Judd lives in San Francisco with his wife, Pam Ling; their two kids; their cats Troy and Abed, and far too many action figures and vinyl toys for a normal adult.